jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 Ethan was quiet for a long time.
 Swinging gently, thinking hard, working through seventeen years of conditioning and eight months of revelation.

 "I want to be someone who's excellent because I choose to be, not because I'm afraid not to be," he said finally.
 "I want to be someone who's good at multiple things and doesn't apologize for it.
-I want to be someone who makes decisions based on what actually makes me happy, not what looks impressive to other people."
+I want to be someone who makes decisions based on what actually makes me happy, not what looks impressive to other people or makes them proud."

 "That sounds like MIT to me."

 "It does, doesn't it?"
 He stopped swinging.
+Looked at me.
 "But I have sixteen more days to decide.
-I'm not going to rush this."
+I'm not gonna rush this.
+I can't."

 "Good.
 Don't."

 "Will you help me?
 Over the next two weeks?
-Ask me hard questions, make me think it through, call me out if I'm choosing for the wrong reasons?"
+Like, ask me hard questions, make me think it through, call me out if I'm choosing for the wrong reasons?"

 "What are the wrong reasons?"

 "Fear.
 Money.
 Pressure.
 Proving something to my father."
 He looked at me.
 "The right reason would be genuinely wanting that life.
-And I don't know if I do."
+And I don't know if I do.
+I really don't."

 "Then you have two weeks to figure it out."